rlipsc/polymorph/README.md

 ## Performance

 - Optimise component metadata management.
-- Allow component storage to select between 'array of struct' and 'struct of array'.
+- Provide an option to split component storage into separate lists per field.
 - Heuristics for inserting components and systems to minimise fragmentation with high system churn.
 - Automatically group systems that interact into threads (see the [automated threading](https://github.com/rlipsc/polymorph/issues/4) issue).